These towering spires and glowing walls are carefully crafted from hundreds of thousands of icicles.

 The Ice Castles project originated in Utah.
 It was started by Brent Christensen, who built an ice cave in his front yard to entertain his six kids.
 The structure was a hit, and has grown from a simple structure into a large-scale operation.

-The Ice Castles project originated in Utah, and each year the creators go to wintry locations to set up a series of drip pipes to start the process of trickling out their icicles—the “seeds” of the castles.
-These icicles then form the basis of the structures, which are made entirely of ice and snow.
+Each year, the creators go to wintry locations including New Hampshire, Colorado, and Wisconsin to start growing the castles.
+A series of drip pipes start the process of trickling out their icicles—the “seeds” of the castles.
+These icicles then form the basis of the structures, which are made entirely out of ice and snow.

 Know Before You Go